-After enraging some social media users last year with a temporary rebrand as IHOb in a stunt to promote its burgers, the restaurant chain is trolling them in a follow-up campaign.
-The push includes an aggregated list of Twitter users who told IHOP, some not in the kindest of words, to stick to pancakes.
+After enraging some social media users last year with a temporary rebrand as IHOb in a stunt to promote its burgers, the restaurant chain is up to its trolling ways again in a follow-up campaign.
+The push includes an aggregated list of Twitter users who told IHOP — some not in the kindest of words — to stick to pancakes.

-To see if they are on the list, IHOP created the app and microsite The Bancake List.
+To check if someone is on the list, IHOP created the app and microsite The Bancake List.
 Users are invited to input their handle to see if “You’re bancaked!” pops up, with the word “bancaked” stamped across their offending tweet.

 Consumer and digital marketing professionals are applauding the sassy effort.

 “Two things stand out to me,” says Scott Monty, former digital communications lead at Ford who now runs his own strategy consulting firm.
 “First, that this campaign is an extension of the previous one.
 It creates continuity and a familiarity with the brand rather than just jumping from one campaign to another.
 The second is that IHOP has done its homework by tracking their detractors and creating the Bancake list.
 What will immediately happen is anyone who remembers calling out IHOP last year will rush to the site to see if their name is on it; people love seeing their name out there for others to see.”